emmajanedrews/base-template/_posts/2017-09-18-purchasing-a-home-avoid-doing-these-6-things-at-all-costs.md

 enclosure:
 pullquote: >-
-  15% of agents believe that offering too little on a property is the biggest mistake an offer could make.
+  15% of agents believe that offering too little on a property is the biggest mistake a buyer could make.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true